 How could blockchain affect the transportation industry?

-The implementation of blockchain is on the horizon, but we still have several years to go before it becomes an integral part of our daily operations.
-However, once the technology is adopted and standardized, it will affect the transportation industry in various ways.
-The following scenario describes the impact of blockchain on trucking.
+The implementation of blockchain is on the horizon, but we still have several years to go before it becomes an

 - Carriers and original equipment manufacturers connect trucks to a permissioned blockchain network.

-- Carriers solicit freight from 3PL (third-party logistics) providers and shippers connected to the blockchain network.
+- Carriers solicit freight from 3PL (third-party logistics) providers and shippers connected to the blockchain

-- Once the carrier has a truck available, the network matches up the shipper’s load based on the electronic logging device that provides the driver’s available hours of service.
+network. - Once the carrier has a truck available, the network matches up the shipper’s load based on the electronic logging

-- A reference price is used to determine how much the shipper will pay for the shipment.
+device that provides the driver’s available hours of service. - A reference price is used to determine how much the shipper will pay for the shipment.

 - A smart contract listing the price, fuel, and incidental costs is generated and sent to the carrier.